angular/protractor/docs/timeouts.md

 Timeouts from Sauce Labs
 ------------------------
 If you are using Sauce Labs, there are a couple additional ways your test can time out.
-See [Sauce Labs Timeout Documentation](https://docs.saucelabs.com/reference/test-configuration/#timeouts) for more information.
+See [Sauce Labs Timeouts Documentation](https://docs.saucelabs.com/reference/test-configuration/#timeouts) for more information.

 **Maximum Test Duration**

-Sauce Labs limits the maximum total duration for a test
+Sauce Labs limits the maximum total duration for a test.

  - Looks like: `Test exceeded maximum duration after 1800 seconds`